dnguyenv/kafka/README.md

 # Kafka quick start

-To play around with Kafka, you can either install all components in your native OS, or use the containerized options as following:
+This tutorial aims to help you getting started with Kafka by quickly spinning up a cluster.
+To play around with Kafka, you can either install all components in your native OS, or use Docker to launch your cluster locally.
+In this tuturial, I'll walk you through 2 options that use Docker.

 ## 1. Use docker-machine to host all-in-one-node kafka cluster